 Life Memberships may be awarded to those persons who are or have been active members of this Association and have distinguished themselves in the interests of soccer.
 Membership shall be approved by a majority of the Executive Board.
 They shall have full benefits and shall enjoy all rights and privileges of Executive Board members, including the right to vote at the Annual General Meeting.
 They shall not pay dues.
 Current elected officers of the Executive Board cannot vote themselves Life Memberships.

-Referees, Assessors and Instructors
+Referees, Referee Mentors, and Referee Coaches

-Referees, Assessors and Instructors will be considered members of the Association when they have fulfilled the required application and fee requirements for the USSF registration within New Hampshire.
+Referees, Referee Mentors, and Referee Coacheswill be considered members of the Association when they have fulfilled the required application and fee requirements for the USSF registration within New Hampshire.

 Honorary Membership